 - Demonstrate an understanding of the fundamental aspects of fitness and wellness. - Develop a plan for lifelong fitness and wellness (both mental and physical) with goals that are clear, specific, realistic, and measurable.

 Health, Fitness, and Well-Being Capability Courses:

 - ECC281 Happiness and Human Flourishing

 - EVS170 Horticulture for Health and Well-Being

 - HED170 Wellness

+- HED284 Nutrition

+- KIN180 Introduction to Kinesiology

 - PSY260 Health Psychology

-- PSY360W Biological Psychology
+- PSY360 Biological Psychology